Fully automatic public evaluation. Individual evaluation: contact@companion.de

 Investor Excellence: Rolf Eberhard Buch (Vonovia) with best financial echo

 more negative than positive sentiment.
-He is followed in second and third place by Ralph Dommermuth (United Internet) with 1.6 and Niklas Östberg (Delivery Hero) with 1.5 points.
+He is followed in second and third place by Ralph Dommermuth (United Internet) with 1.6 points and Niklas Östberg (Delivery Hero) with 1.5 points.

 Source information: